LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W04-D1-StylingWithCSS.md

         </head>
         ```

-      - Embedded&mdash;in a &lt;style&gt; element in an html file
+      - Embedded&mdash;in a *style* element in an html file
         Example:

         ```html